lenrar/SauronDB/README.md

 * in lines DUZN and DUZN of LogMgr.java we have hard-coded print statements for the pinned block to prove functionality before and after flush.
 If you want to avoid these statements, feel free to comment them out.

 * We've written TestLogMgr to show the use of pinned blocks.
 If you run TestLogMgr many times, you will see that the block pinned to the buffer increases (Displayed like so: Buffer number pinned to the log block: 14)

+## Buffer Manager:
+* In TestBufferMgr.java file, we already setup testcase for Buffer Manager.
+And also we add comments and hard-code print statements to indicate what our testcase looks like.
+You just need to run it and see the result.